brawnybytes14/restaurant_search_app/server/README.md

 ```
 CREATE DATABASE <database_name>;
 ```
-3. Import the sql file from **project_directory > db_scripts > restaurant.sql** into the database that you created in the 2nd step.
+3. Import the sql file from **server > db_scripts > restaurant.sql** into the database that you created in the 2nd step.

-4. Open the **project_directory > database.js** file and change the username, password and database_name that you created in the 1st and 2nd step.
+4. Open the **server > database.js** file and change the username, password and database_name that you created in the 1st and 2nd step.
 ```
 var mysql = require('mysql');
 var connection = mysql.createPool({